 Toshiba Library for Japanese Legal Research

-The library subscribes to three online legal databases of legislative materials, indexes to cases and periodical articles, full-text journal articles and full-text cases covering the period from the end of the 19th century to the present.
-It also houses the private collections of two former Supreme Court Justices, Justice Jiro Tanaka and Justice Itsuo Sonobe, as well as the private collection of Professor Koichi Kikuta, an emeritus professor of Meiji University in Tokyo.
+The library subscribes to four online legal databases of legislative materials, indexes to cases and periodical articles, full-text journal articles and full-text cases covering the period from the end of the 19th century to the present.
+It houses the private collections of two former Supreme Court Justices, Justice Jiro Tanaka and Justice Itsuo Sonobe, as well as the private collection of Professor Koichi Kikuta, an emeritus professor of Meiji University in Tokyo.
 The library is particularly strong in corporations law, securities and finance law, administrative law and criminal law.

 Accessing the Collections

 Researchers who are not affiliated with the university who wish to come to the Toshiba Library may submit their requests by e-mail to email@example.com, or by telephone 212-854-4193.

 The same services are available for the Toshiba Library collections as are available for the rest of the Law Library.
 Pegasus, the Law Library’s online catalog, can be used to search the collection.
 Among the titles in Pegasus, about 40 percent of the monographs and serials are located in the open stack areas, and the remaining 60 percent are in storage or in the closed stack area, available upon request.